top of page

 • Structured data capture from voice interactions, including risk assessment signals

-• Full traceability via transcripts, recordings, and summaries
+• Full traceability via call transcripts and recordings

 • Internal tooling that replaced manual tracking and fragmented workflows